 Author Sabrina Russello's stop was the Anantara Hoi An Resort.
 Situated on the scenic banks of the Thu Bon River, the Anantara Hoi An Resort is a resort in Hoi An that offers guests a wonderful relaxing experience by the river.

 According to the author, the architecture of Anantara Hoi An reflects Asian and French influences, with a twist of outdoor scenery.
-The resort has four room options, ranging from luxurious balcony rooms to superior river view rooms.
-If possible, opt for a more luxurious room or a superior river view suite, which has an open-plan design with a large living space, bedroom and bathroom.
+The resort has four room options, from luxurious balcony rooms to superior river view rooms.
+If possible, opt for a more luxurious room or choose the superior river view suite, which has an open-plan design with a large living space, bedroom and bathroom.
 The interior of the room maintains the French style design, with double sliding doors, high ceilings and mosaic-tiled bathrooms.

 “While vibrant pink flowers line the resort’s rooftop terraces, palm trees and other greenery continue to fill the spaces between the pale pink and coral buildings, creating a manicured jungle feel,” the author describes.